Kodatchi-001/MERN-Todo-App/README.md

 ## Description

-This project is a full-stack application built with **MENN** (MongoDB, Express.js, Next.js, Node.js).
+This project is a full-stack application built with **MERN** (MongoDB, Express.js, React, Node.js).
 It allows you to create, read, update, and delete data in a MongoDB database via an API built with Express.js and Node.js.
-The front-end is developed in Next js, while the back-end uses Express.js to handle HTTP requests and MongoDB for data storage.
+The front-end is developed in React , while the back-end uses Express.js to handle HTTP requests and MongoDB for data storage.

 ## Features